fowlay/gerke-decoder/README.md

 The -o option specifies an offset, in seconds, into the .wav file.
 The -l option specifies a length in seconds.
 When processing a large recording these options can be used to limit the amount of data to be held in RAM.
-For example, assuming a segment starting at 4200 s and extending for 180 s is to be decoded, specify
+For example, assuming that a segment starting at 4200 s and extending for 180 s is to be decoded, then specify

     -o 4200 -l 180

 All options refer to the same time axis, starting at 0 seconds at the beginning of the .wav file.
-To plot a 10 s interval out of the 180 s segment, add
+To plot a 10 s interval out of the 180 s segment, add e.g.

     -A -Z 4300,10